medgbb/biring/README.md

 	(i) done.

 Note that the results need visual inspection, as the current algorithm is simple and a bit paranoid.
-In the case of the sample above, only two set of residues (PHE 328 - POPC 40) and (CHL1 122 - POPC 137) indeed have bonds crossing the rings.
+In the case of the sample above, only two sets of residues (PHE 328 - POPC 40) and (CHL1 122 - POPC 137) indeed have bonds crossing the rings.